iquasere/reCOGnizer/README.md

 ## Bioconda

 reCOGnizer can also be installed with Conda!
+Many thanks to [Devon Ryan](https://github.com/dpryan79) for his precious help!
 ```
 conda install -c bioconda recognizer
 recognizer.py -v